-In Great Britain, the undercurrent of the football matches of the 1914 Christmas Truce tell of a less than sparkling effect football had on the First World War.
+In Great Britain, the undercurrent of the football matches of the 1914 Christmas Truce tells of the less than sparkling effect football had on the First World War.
 Critics point out that sport, namely football and hunting, were used as part of several propaganda campaigns to recruit men out to the front, especially as the casualties began to mount.
-Additionally, the Football Association’s contentious resolution to continue with the 1914-15 season during such a conflict put the FA under pressure from the national press by claiming the FA was discouraging and distracting fans, both men and boys, from joining the soldiers by persisting with league play thus offering them football as an aversion.
+Additionally, the Football Association’s contentious resolution to continue with the 1914/15 season during such a conflict put the FA under pressure from the national press by claiming the FA was discouraging and distracting fans, both men and boys, from joining the soldiers by persisting with league play, thus offering them football as an aversion.

 By Jon Townsend.
 Follow @jon_townsend3